Lion of Gripsholm Castle

 From Wikipedia, the free encyclopedia

-In 1731, the dey of Algiers, Baba Abdi, presented King Frederick I of Sweden with a lion, one of the first lions in Scandinavia.[2]
+In 1731, the dey of Algiers, Baba Abdi, presented King Frederick I of Sweden with a lion, one of the first lions in Scandinavia.[6]
 When alive, the lion was kept in a cage near Junibacken.
 When the lion died, it was stuffed and mounted.
 There are two main theories that give insight into an explanation of the exaggerated features of the restoration.
-A popular theory is that the taxidermist and the museum-keepers may have never actually seen a lion before, and did not know how they were supposed to look.
-This explains the liberties taken with the lion.[3]
-Another theory points out that the lion looks very ferocious from the side, which explains the inaccuracies in the rest of the body, as the taxidermist may have simply focused too much on the side view.[4]
+A popular theory is that the taxidermist and the museum-keepers may have never actually seen a lion before, and did not know how they were supposed to look.[7]
+The lion has a ferocious appearance only from the side, which also explains the inaccuracies in the rest of the body, as the taxidermist may have simply focused on the intended viewing perspective.[8]